galaxyproject/tiaas2/README.md

 is decoded into a user id + the part after `/join-training/` decoded into a group name, and this change is made.

-## Status Page
+## New!
+Status Page

-For teachers giving trainings, we now offer a "status" page where they can see the training queue of their class.
+For teachers giving trainings, we now offer a "status" page where they can see the training queue of their class, both jobs and workflows.

 ![](images/queue.png)